lidofinance/lido-dao/README.md

 DePoolOracle is a contract where oracles send addresses' balances controlled by the DAO on the ETH 2.0 side.
 The balances can go up because of reward accumulation and can go down because of slashing.
 Oracles are assigned by DAO.

 #### CStETH
+It's an ERC20 token that represents the account's share of the total supply of StETH tokens.
+CStETH token's balance only changes on transfers, unlike StETH that is also changed when oracles report staking rewards, penalties, and slashings.
+It's a "power user" token that might be needed to work correctly with some DeFi protocols like Uniswap v2, cross-chain bridges, etc.

-It's an ERC20 token which represents staked ether in a compound like way.
-The contract also swaps StETH token to CStETH and vice versa.
-It’s a wrapper contract that accepts StETH tokens and mints CStETH in return.
+The contract also works as a wrapper that accepts StETH tokens and mints CStETH in return.
+The reverse exchange works exactly the opposite, received CStETH token is burned, and StETH token is returned to the user.

 ## Development